lvaldenebro/rick-morty-character-searcher-react/README.md

 If you want to download this project, you'll need to:

 Clone all files in this repository
-Open it and run 'npm install' in your terminal.
-Once this is done, you will have created a new_modules folder that will allow you to use the page.
+Open it and run `npm install` in your terminal.
+Once this is done, you will have created a `node_modules` folder that will allow you to use the page.
-Run 'npm-start' in your terminal, this will open the page in your predetermined browser.
+Run `npm-start` in your terminal, this will open the page in your predetermined browser.

-This json has defined all dependencies, so will be able to run it without any issues.
+If you want to deploy the code into GitHub Pages, once the code is done and pushed run `npm run githubpages` as all the needed commands are grouped under this alias in the package.json.

+## Demo

+You can see the result at [GitHub Pages](https://github.com/lvaldenebro/rick-morty-character-searcher-react).

+## License
+All this code is released into the public domain.

 ## Credits